Chrisley Knows Best star Grayson Chrisley gave fans a health update following his car accident and subsequent hospitalization.

 The outlet reported that cops on the scene asked for Grayson’s version of events, which he could not recall due to a possible head injury.
 The other driver involved in the accident suffered injuries but refused medical attention.
 At this time, TMZ reports that no charges, arrests or citations have been issued.

 Peter Tarantino, the couple’s former accountant, was also found guilty of willfully filing false tax returns and one count of conspiracy to defraud the government.
+He was sentenced to serve three years in prison.

 The Bravo couple is currently on house arrest and if given the maximum sentence, could face up to 30 years behind bars.